bugsnag/bugsnag-laravel/example/laravel-7/README.md

 To get set up, follow the instructions below.
 Don't forget to replace the placeholder API token with your own!

-1. Clone the repo and `cd` into this directory:
+1. Clone the repo and `cd` into this directory
     ```shell
     git clone https://github.com/bugsnag/bugsnag-laravel.git
     cd bugsnag-laravel/example/laravel-7